|

 |||||||||||||

 From 13 foals, Helga of Houlland produced 10 chestnut foals to chestnut stallions; 1 skewbald to a skewbald stallion; 1 black & 1 piebald to a piebald stallion.
 One of the chestnuts was Ebony Helvetia.
 Ebony Helvetia produced 11 foals by 2 different chestnut stallions.
 Of these, 6 were chestnut; 2 "grey dun, flaxen mane & tail"; 2 "mushroom, flaxen mane & tail" & 1 "mole grey, flaxen mane & tail".
 All the strange coloured foals were by Park View Rustey, a chestnut stallion who was by Thor of Houlland (Gold Dust of Berry x Nutkin).
 It is noticeable how closely bred these foals are.
-Five (5) crosses of Ninepins who was of Avening breeding.
+Helga has 4 crosses of Ninepins who traces to Café au Lait, a dun & white mare bred in Shetland & owned by Lady Estella Hope.
 Two of the chestnut fillies went on to produce mushroom foals.
 One of the mushroom fillies, April Girl of Clonyard was registered as an adult as "dark greyish cream, silver mane & tail".
 In 8 foals, she produced 5 by chestnut stallions.
 These were 3 chestnuts & 2 "dark cream, silver mane & tail".
-To a palomino stallion, April Girl produced 1 "dark grey/cream, white mane & tail"; & 1 "grey roan".
+To a palomino stallion, April Girl produced 1 "dark grey/cream, white mane & tail" (Firth Amboseli); & 1 "grey roan".
 To a cream chestnut dun stallion, she had a "cream dun, flaxen mane & tail".
-One of the "dark cream" foals was Firth Junius, my miniature mushroom stallion.
-His sire has several crosses of Ninepins in his pedigree.
-Other Houlland mares have unusual coloured descendents but are not so prolific. |
+One of the "dark cream" foals was FIRTH JUNIUS, my miniature mushroom stallion.
+His sire, Firth Cornelian has 8 crosses of Avening Jupiter & 8 crosses of Cafe au Lait in his pedigree.
+April Girl of Clonyard has 9 crosses of Café au Lait in her pedigree.
+Other Houlland mares have unusual coloured descendants but are not so prolific as Helga. |

 |||||||||||||